 You’ve probably heard of the terms UX and UI before.
 These might appear to you as some moniker associated with designing – and they are.
 They represent two abbreviated terminologies, namely User Experience (UX) and User Interface (UI).

 Both happen to be vital elements under the web design umbrella.
 These two skills combined, help design a complete interface and ensure its functionality.
-However, some designers and professionals often consider the two terms (UX and UI) the same thing.
+While top UI/UX designers are able to make the distinction and give appropriate advice, some designers and professionals often consider the two terms (UX and UI) the same thing.
 This confusion puts a negative impact on the industry and it’s imperative to precisely and clearly segregate them.

 This article explains the two terms and will help you determine which of the two is currently ruling the design ground.
 While UX vs UI have several points of commonalities e.g. they are after all, grouped under design, UI design is leaning towards aesthetics, while UX belongs to a more technical and analytical field.
 Objectives differ from one another when you get down to it.